Premenstrual syndrome: Causes

 While PMS is linked to the luteal phase, the causes of PMS are not clear, but several factors may be involved.
 Changes in hormones during the menstrual cycle seem to be an important factor, with changing hormone levels affecting some more than others.
 PMS occurs more often in those who are in their late 20s and early 40s, have at least one child, have a family history of depression, and have a past medical history of either postpartum depression or a mood disorder.

 Diagnosis

-There are no laboratory tests or unique physical findings to verify the diagnosis of PMS.
-The three key features are:
+No laboratory tests or unique physical findings exist to verify a PMS diagnosis.
+However, the three key features are noted: